raspibolt/raspibolt/raspibolt_20_pi.md

 If you need inspiration for creating your passwords: the [xkcd: Password Strength](https://xkcd.com/936/) comic is funny and contains a lot of truth.
 Store a copy of your passwords somewhere safe (preferably in a password manager like [KeePass](https://keepass.info/)) and keep your original notes out of sight once your system is up and running.

 ## Preparing the operating system
-The node runs headless, that means without keyboard or display, so the operating system Raspbian Stretch Lite is used.
+The node runs headless, that means without keyboard or display, so the operating system Raspbian Buster Lite is used.

-1. Download the [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) disk image
+1. Download the [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/) disk image
 2. Write the disk image to your SD card with [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 ### Enable Secure Shell